 The bite area becomes inflamed.

-There is expanding rash.
+There is an expanding rash.
 A circular rash appears a few days after the tick bite and continues to spread.
 This indicates Lyme disease.

 You run a fever, have a headache or aching limbs and feel run down 5 to 14 days after removing the tick.
 These symptoms are typical for both TBE and Lyme disease.